gilesjohnr/es/README.md

 The tools here are intended to do the heavy lifting when combining data from multiple sources and calculating relevant quantities.
 However, the use must start by putting their data into the following standard format:

+  1. A standardized ES data format

-For viral load calculations, information on standard curves are also required:
+  2. For viral load calculations, information on standard curves are also required.